|

 Viennese Whirls

-These Viennese Whirls from Mary Berry and the Great British Bake-Off are amazing!
-Homemade raspberry jam and cream-filled buttery shortbread cookies!
+Viennese Whirls from Mary Berry and the Great British Bake-Off are amazing.
+Homemade jam and cream-filled buttery shortbread cookies!

 Ingredients